zuozhenggh/learning-library/developer-library/converged-db/converged-db-with-wls/xml-with-java/xml-with-java.md

 ## Task 4: Read XML in tool

-1. Open the Firefox browser and navigate to *`http://localhost:7101/resources/html/endPointChecker.html`* OR You can use the bookmark **DataType-End Point Check Utility** under **ConvergedDB-Workshp in Bookmark Toolbar**.
+1. On the web browser window on the right, navigate to *`http://localhost:7101/resources/html/endPointChecker.html`*.

 2. Click on the drop-down to see the list of datatypes shown in workshop.